Did Anyone Win The $1 Billion Mega Millions Jackpot? Find Out If America Has A New Billionaire

 — Nathan Francis (@NathanFrancisIQ) October 20, 2018

 There is at least one way to guarantee a Mega Millions winner, though it would take a lot of money and even more time.
-As Cleveland.com reported in 2012, it is possible for someone to purchase all possible combinations, though it would require an investment of $176 million to cover every possible combination of numbers.
+As the Cleveland Plain Dealer reported in 2012, it is possible for someone to purchase all possible combinations, though it would require an investment of $176 million to cover every possible combination of numbers.

 Of course, that would likely be impossible without a small army of people helping purchase the tickets, the report noted.